nandini-gangrade/Courier_Management_System/Coding.md

 courier_id = 201
 track_courier(courier_id)
 ```
+---

-### Task 3: Arrays and Data Structures
+# Task 3: Arrays and Data Structures
-7. **Tracking History of a Parcel:**
+## 7. Tracking History of a Parcel:
-    - Create an array to store the tracking history of a parcel, where each entry represents a location update.
+**- Create an array to store the tracking history of a parcel, where each entry represents a location update.**

 ```python
 # Assuming you have a Parcel class with a tracking_history attribute